-After installing the graphics card driver in the operating system, go to the Catalyst Control Center.
-Browse to Performance\ AMD CrossFireXTM Configuration and ensure the Enable CrossFireXTM check box is selected.
-If your system has more than two CrossFire cards, select the GPU combination you want to use and click Apply.
+After installing the graphics card driver in the operating system, go to the AMD Catalyst Control Center.
+Browse to Performance\ AMD CrossFireX" Configuration and ensure the Enable AMD CrossFireX check box is selected.
+If your system have more than two CrossFire cards, select the GPU combination you want to use and click Apply.
 (Available combination options are dependent on the number of graphics cards.)